 Where is Shaun Goater now?

-A huge fan’s favourite at Manchester City where they created the song “Feed The Goat And He Will Score”, Shaun Goater retired in 2010 after returning to his native Bermuda.
+A huge fan’s favourite at Manchester City, former striker Shaun Goater retired in 2010 after returning to his native Bermuda.

-Joining Manchester City at a difficult time in the club’s history, Goater’s goals helped the team secure two consecutive promotions and he was the club’s top scorer for four seasons in a row.
+His goals for City helped the team secure two consecutive promotions and he was the club’s top scorer for four seasons in a row.

-Leaving the island in 2013 to return to the UK to pursue a career in coaching, Goater joined up with former team-mate and then Doncaster Rovers manager Paul Dickov as a part-time forwards coach.
+Leaving the island in 2013 to return to the UK to pursue a full-time coaching career, Goater joined up with former team-mate Paul Dickov as a part-time forwards coach at Doncaster Rovers.

 Back to Manchester City